Muhammad-Arshiyan/modern-hero-section/README.md

 ## ⭐ Support

-If you found this project helpful, please consider giving it a **⭐ Star** on GitHub.
+If you found this project helpful, please consider giving this repository a **⭐ Star** on GitHub.